Convening on Measuring U.S. Household Essential Wealth

 Federal Reserve Bank of Boston

-This convening sought to lay the foundation for creating empirical measurements of how much wealth is “essential” for a U.S. family to thrive—defined as being able to benefit from functions of wealth, such as resilience to economic shocks and the capacity to invest in mobility and opportunity.
+This joint convening with the Aspen Institute Financial Security Program sought to lay the foundation for creating empirical measurements of how much wealth is “essential” for a U.S. family to thrive—defined as being able to benefit from functions of wealth, such as resilience to economic shocks and the capacity to invest in mobility and opportunity.

 Event Highlights: